dwindsor/bpf-self-sabotage/README.md

  15874: (95) exit
 ```

 The number before the colon (`15874`) is the instruction count.
-We can now write a bpf program specifically targeting Tetragon `event_execve` programs. *This number doesn't always exactly match and sometimes a `+`/`-` tolerance needs to be added*.
+We can now write a bpf program specifically targeting Tetragon `event_execve` programs. *Depending on optimizations, this number doesn't always exactly match and sometimes a `+`/`-` tolerance needs to be added*.

+Programs can also be targeted by `prog_name`, but this is limited to `BPF_OBJ_NAME_LEN` characters, which may not be enough to resolve all cases.

 ```c
 #include "vmlinux.h"